jamescosborn/better-doctor-api/README.md

 ### Specs

-##### Description: The user will be able to enter a name to receive a list of doctors in the Portland area that fit the search query.
+##### Description: The user will be able to enter a medical issue to get a list of doctors that can treat that issue.
+Input: `soar throat`
+Output: `Ricky Henderson, Laura Palmer`

+##### Description: The user will be able to enter a doctor's name to receiver: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients.
 Input: `Ricky Henderson`
-Output: `Ricky Henderson's info`

-##### Description: If a query response includes any doctors, the following information will be given about each doctor: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients.
-Input: `Ricky Henderson`
 Output: `First name: Ricky, Last name: Henderson, address: 111 Main St., Website: www.rickyhenderson.com, Accepting new patients: No.`

-##### Description: The user will be able to enter a medical issue to receive a list of doctors in the Portland area that fit the search query.
+##### Description: The user will be see an error message if there's a problem with their query.
 Input: `sore throat`
-Output: `Nearby Doctors: Dolph Lundgren, Dr. Doom`

-##### Description: If the query results in an error, an appropriate error message will be displayed.
-Input: `Search for Ricky Henderson`
-Output: `Error: Something went horribly wrong`
+Output: `Error Message: Something went horribly wrong`

 ##### Description: If the query doesn't include any doctors, the application returns a notification that states that no doctors meet the criteria.
 Input: `Search for Bobby Henderson`